 A market research survey can also help companies identify the attributes that consumers associate with the brand.
 These could be tangible or intangible features that customers think of when they see your brand.
 By determining your brand attributes, you can identify other brands in the same niche.
 Additionally, you can gain a clear understanding of what your audience values.

-- Understanding the market’s supply and demand chain
+- Understand the market’s supply and demand chain

 Businesses of all sizes can use customer surveys to fine-tune products and improve their services.
 Let’s say you have a product you’ve yet to launch.
 You are hesitant to do so without ensuring that it will be well-received by your target audience.
 Then, you should send out surveys.
 With the data you gather, you can identify issues that were overlooked and implement the necessary changes to improve your product’s success.